 Workaround 1: Use file recovery software

-It’s important to know that the .wallet file virus creates copies of your files and encrypts them.
+It’s important to know that the .Wallet extension creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
-You can utilize tools like Data Recovery Pro for this purpose.
-The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.
+You can utilize tools like Stellar Data Recovery for this purpose.
+The newest version of the extension under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.

 Workaround 2: Make use of backups

 First and foremost, this is a great way of recovering your files.
 It’s only applicable, though, if you have been backing up the information stored on your machine.
 If so, do not fail to benefit from your forethought.

 In case you didn’t know, the operating system creates so-called Shadow Volume Copies of every file as long as System Restore is activated on the computer.
 As restore points are created at specified intervals, snapshots of files as they appear at that moment are generated as well.
 Be advised this method does not ensure the recovery of the latest versions of your files.
 It’s certainly worth a shot though.
 This workflow is doable in two ways: manually and through the use of an automatic solution.
 Let’s first take a look at the manual process.